Yoga at the Museum

 What is Dru Yoga?

 Lucy’s style is called Dru Yoga and has been described thus: “Dru Yoga seems to be all about restoration and inclusiveness.
 Movements are slow, deliberate and therapeutic, and the focus is very much on establishing a mind-body connection to enhance overall feelings of relaxation.
-You are encouraged to reach the stage you are able to, working with and accepting your abilities, rather than fighting your natural capabilities, trying to show off, and slipping a disc.”
+You are encouraged to reach the stage you are able to, working with and accepting your abilities.”

 Where does the yoga happen?

-The lunchtime yoga sessions will take place in the Broderick Hall – the centerpiece of the City Museum.
+The lunchtime yoga sessions will take place in the Broderick Hall – the centrepiece of the City Museum.
 We will have private access to this space and can lay out our yoga mats on the map of Leeds, whilst looking up into the domed ceiling and soaking the grandeur in!

 What should I bring?